zzn199216/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when some of the white area are not in connected .

-Another shortcoming could be ...
+Another shortcoming could be when there is a lot noise area, the pipeline just draw awful.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to make area not just a rect area. but between 2 rect

-Another potential improvement could be to ...
+Another potential improvement could be to make it not just gray. but recognise color .